alex-strobel/DPP-LabManual/Research/Administration/R-Shiny/Readme.md

 - The folder(s) containing the questionaire-specific information (e.g. BFI)
 - Each folder consists of two subdirectories:
 - **Dict**
   - The Dict folder, works similarly to the Dict folder in the main folder, but the text here is specific to the questionaire.
-It should contain one column "scalename" which contains the name of the scale in the respective language and another column "scaledescription" which contains a description of what it means to have a high or low value on the corresponding scale.
-  - The scaledescription should contain a %quantifier which will be replaced depending on the classification of the value as below average, average or above average with the quantifiers from the text_de.tsv/text_en.tsv files.
-Therefore the scaledescription should be written in a way in which the sentence with the quantifier placed instead of the %quantifier makes sense (or the structure of how the descriptions are created has to be changed)
+There are two types of files: Those starting with text_test and those starting with sample_
+  - The text_test files contain information about the scales / measured constructs.
+  - The sample files contain information about the normative samples available.
+Each .csv file in the Norms folder should have a corresponding entry here
-- **Normvalues**
+- **Norms**
-  - This folder contains the normative values for the overall sample and the different selectable subgroups in .csv files together with a description of the samples in .txt files
+  - This folder contains the normative values for the overall sample and the different selectable subgroups in .csv files
   - Each .csv file contains the normative values for one (sub)group for all the scales that are part of the questionaire.
 It needs to contain at least three columns: Mean, SD and Reliability.
 For readability purposes there is currently also a column called scalename which contains the name of the corresponding scale, however the values are mapped to the corresponding scales stricly by their order (i.e. row number)
   - The normative values of the total sample are stored in a file called basic.csv directly in the Normvalues folder.
 This file is absolutly necessary.
   - All the files containing data concerning a subsample are stored inside a folder that specifies on what basis the subgroups were split (e.g. gender, age, education; these names cannot contain an underscore!).
 The name of the file should be the name of the subgroup (e.g. inside the gender folder, there is a file called men.csv and one called women.csv)